Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

  [11 11 13]]
 ```

-as you can see the above code, if you use numpy broadcasting, it is powerful to compute arrays of different shapes array,
+As you can see the above code, if you use numpy broadcasting, it is powerful to compute arrays of different shapes array,

-numpy broadcasting automatically fit smaller shape to larger shape,and then compute.
+Numpy broadcasting automatically fit smaller shape to larger shape,and then compute.
+If some condition is met.

 i.e. The line **y=x+v** works even though x has shape (4,3) and v has shape (3,) due to broadcasting; this line works as if v actually had shape (4,3), where each row was a copy of v, and the sum was performed elementwise.

-> y = x + v means like this
+> y = x + v literally means as follows.

 $$
 Y = X\ +\ V = \begin{bmatrix}